 Whilst I don’t believe we need to compete with our Christian neighbors, as parents I firmly believe we have a responsibility to make all of our religious obligations meaningful and, as much as fun, exciting and educational for our kids as possible.

-Here’s eight simple ways to make Ramadan exciting and fun for them now so they fall in love with the month for life –
+Here are simple ways to make Ramadan exciting and fun for them now so they fall in love with the month for life –

-1. Welcome Ramadan in your Home
+1. Welcome Ramadan in Your Home

 Involve the kids in decorating your home for Ramadan to get them in the mood and inspire them to love Ramadan.
 Read more about why it is important to decorate and welcome the blessed month in your home.

-2. Read about Ramadan together
+2. Read about Ramadan Together